DasHomi/preventer/README.md

   - _Prevents you from using firework rockets while not flying_
 - Prevent bed use
   - _Prevents you using beds in the End or Nether dimension_
-- Prevent renamed food eating
+- Prevent renamed item using
-  - _Prevents you from eating renamed food_
+  - _Prevents you from placing, eating, using, ... items with a custom name (except tools, weapons, and armor)_
 - Prevent note block editing
   - _Prevents you from changing the pitch of note blocks_
 - Prevent respawn anchor use
   - _Prevents you from using respawn anchors in the overworld and the end_
+- Prevent dragon egg teleporting
+  - _Prevents you from teleporting the dragon egg by using it_
+- Prevent grass block bone mealing
+  - _Prevents you from using bone meal on grass blocks_
 </details>

 <details>